Council Tax: Exemptions and support to pay

-How much help you can get with your council tax will depend on your local scheme, but the government has reduced the money available to local authorities by 10% - this may mean that many working-age people will have to pay towards their council tax to make up the difference.
+How much help you can get with your council tax will depend on your local scheme.
+The government has reduced the money available to local authorities by 10% - this may mean that many working-age people will have to pay towards their council tax to make up the difference.

-It is important to make sure that your council tax bill is correct – you may be able to get your bill reduced if you live alone or you are very unwell and you should contact your local Citizens Advice for more information about the scheme in your area.
+It is important to make sure that your council tax bill is correct – you may be able to get your bill reduced if you live alone or you are very unwell.
+Contact your local Citizens Advice for more information about the scheme in your area.

 You should get a single person’s discount on your council tax bill if you are the only adult living in a property – this will reduce the bill by 25%.
 You will get this discount if the other people you live with do not have to pay council tax, so this might be if they are students or exempt due to a severe mental impairment.

 To qualify for the disabled band reduction, you would have to show that the property is the main home for at least one disabled person.
-This doesn’t have to be the person responsible for paying the Council Tax.
+This does not have to be the person responsible for paying the Council Tax.